 Creeeaak.

-The door opened a sliver, and a wrinkled face peeked out, all lines and sharp eyes and immediate judgment.
+The door opened a sliver, and a wrinkled face appeared, eyes sharp and quietly measuring.

 Her voice was low, but firm.
-"You look like a half-dead squirrel.
+"You look a mess.
 Who's the girl?"

 "Evening to you too, Grandmama," Alessio said dryly.
 "This is Sonia.
-She's the reason Marius will be knocking down our door by morning."
+She's the reason Marius's men will be knocking down your door before long."

 I hesitated.
 "Technically yes, but I prefer the term 'non-consensual houseguest.'"